Trump could meet in person with Putin as soon as next week, White House official says

 Trump has met with Zelenskyy several times this year, including a contentious February meeting in Washington.
 Though he has not yet met with Putin this year, Trump met with him five times during his first term.

-Trump said earlier Wednesday that he had updated America’s allies in Europe and that they will work toward an end to the war “in the days and weeks to come.”
+Trump said earlier Wednesday that he had updated America’s allies in Europe and that they would work toward an end to the war “in the days and weeks to come.”

-White House press secretary Karoline Leavitt said, “The Russians expressed their desire to meet with President Trump, and the President is open to meeting with both President Putin and President Zelensky.”
-Her statement did not address the potential timing of any meeting.

 Witkoff met with Putin days before the White House’s deadline for Russia to reach a peace deal with Ukraine or potentially face severe economic penalties that could also hit countries buying its oil.